Sustainable Procurement Tools

 Establishing and using a Framework Agreement

 While mini-competitions must generally be based on the same terms as those which were applied for the award of the framework, Regulation 34(10) of the Public Contracts (Scotland) Regulation (PC(S)R) 2015, allows, where necessary, for the criteria to be more precisely formulated.
-For example, if the framework agreement includes award criteria to tackle “sustainability”, it is possible to include more precisely formulated criteria under this broader heading to address Fair Work First.
+For example, if the framework agreement includes award criteria to tackle “sustainability”, it may be possible to include more precisely formulated criteria under this broader heading to address Fair Work First.

 To promote benefits achieved at a framework level, it is helpful to describe them and the scope of their application in relevant Buyer Guides.